 Travelers also might be exposed to canine rabies in countries where the disease is still present; increased awareness of rabies while traveling abroad is needed.
 Vaccinating pets, avoiding contact with wildlife, and seeking medical care if one is bitten or scratched by an animal are the most effective ways to prevent rabies.
 Understanding the need for timely administration of PEP to prevent death is critical.

-For more information on how to report animal bites, please visit the Rabies & Animal Bites page.
+For more information on how to report animal bites, visit our Rabies & Animal Bites page.